 It is important to note that in Christ's time, "fire" was understood to be the only source of light on earth.
 The various lights in the sky could only be interpreted in terms of what was understood on earth.
 We must also remember that fire was an important tool, provide heat, which is critical in many human activities.
 For Christ, the two most important are baking bread and disposing of trash.
 If "light" was "good", how could "fire", which was what generated light, be "bad"?

-This cheery idea brings use to Christ's use of the word for "fire".
+This idea brings us to Christ's use of the word for "fire".
 The Greek word translated in the NT as "fire" is pyr (πυρός.), which means "fire" generally, though there are other words used for "fire" in Greek, this is by far the most common.
 It also specifically means a "sacrificial fire" or a "funeral fire".
 It means "light" when you are talking about the light of torches.
 Christ uses this word for the first time in Mat 5:22, where it is offered to in the context of "judgment", which is a word the means "decision" and "separation".

 There is one example where Christ comes close to using the words for "fire" and "light" in the same context.
-In Luke 12:49 describes his role as "I come to send a fire on earth".
+In describes his role as "I come to send a fire on earth".
 This is very close to John 12:46 where Christ says, "I am come a light into the world".
 The Greek words for "come", "fire" and "on/into" are the same.

 Christ only discusses "fire" in the context of a judgment of some type.
 From the first time it is used, it is also used in the context of a word that is translated as "hell".
 Christ uses it six times in this context.
 But the "Greek" word used is geenna (γέενναν) which is Greek for Gehenna, the valley of Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.
 Gehenna, the valley of Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.
 Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.